 - The May Term in Luxembourg

 Students may enroll in only one of the two courses offered each May Term.
 Enrolled Clark and Holy Cross students will receive normal day-college credit (1 full unit) upon successful completion of a course.
 Students from other schools must make arrangements to have credits transferred to their home institution (1 Clark unit is equivalent to 4 credits).
 All courses are taught in English.

 May Term 2015 Courses

-Open to first-year students.
-This course has no prerequisites.
+The course has no prerequisites.
 It fulfills the History Perspective at Clark.
-At Holy Cross it is approved for the Historical Studies Common Area, the Peace and Conflict Studies concentration, and counts as a European history course toward the History major.
+At The College of the Holy Cross, it is approved for the Historical Studies Common Area, the Peace and Conflict Studies concentration, and counts as a European history course towards the History major.